Building a C#, F#, or Visual Basic Project

-Travis CI support for C#, F#, and Visual Basic is currently in beta and may be removed or altered at any time.
-If you run into any problems, please report them in the Travis CI issue tracker and cc @joshua-anderson @akoeplinger @nterry.
+C#, F#, and Visual Basic support is community-supported in Travis CI.
+If you run into any problems, please report them in the Travis CI issue tracker and cc @joshua-anderson, @akoeplinger and @nterry.

 Currently, Travis builds your C#, F#, and Visual Basic project with the either the Mono or the .NET Core runtimes on Linux or OS X. Note that these runtimes do not implement the entire .NET framework, so windows .NET framework programs may not be fully compatible and require porting.

 The setup for C#, F#, and Visual Basic projects looks like this:

 language: csharp solution: solution-name.sln

 solution key is present, Travis will run NuGet package restore and build the given solution.
 You can also specify your own scripts, as shown in the next section.

 xbuild /p:Configuration=Release solution-name.sln.
 Xbuild is a build tool designed to be an implementation for Microsoft’s MSBuild (the tool that Visual Studio uses to build your projects).